-The result of calprotectin may be incorrectly lowered in watery stools (dilution effect).
+The result of calprotectin may be incorrectly lowered in watery stools (dilution defect).
 The higher the inflammation the higher the result, because calprotectin is a reliable marker of inflammation.
 The result may be slightly lower in dilute stools, but is still significant.

 In a large study (Langhorst J., et al, Am J Gastroenterol 2008 103 :.
-162-169), Calprotectin was shown to have a sensitivity of 82% and a specificity of 87% in distinguishing irritable bowel syndrome (PDS) from inflammatory bowel disease such as Crohn's disease.
+162-169), Calprotectin was shown to have a sensitivity of 82% and specificity of 87% in distinguishing irritable bowel syndrome (PDS) from inflammatory bowel disease such as Crohn's disease.

 This test is meant for diagnosis, not for monitoring.
 A result above 50 μg/g indicates inflammation.
 The test measures up to 1600.